Finals are over. The papers are turned in, tests taken, presentations… presented. It’s done. And my week of hellishness is done as well.

 Earrings: Sugarfix by BaubleBar, c/o / Rings: similar, BaubleBar / Nail Polish: Essie

 My friend Brit of Grit Fitness told me about Canva way back in 2015.
-I was complaining about struggling to learn Photoshop to create gift guides and product collages, and she suggested I check out Canva, toting its ease-of-use and more or less foolproof design.
+I was complaining about struggling to learn Photoshop to create gift guides and product collages.
+She suggested I check out Canva, toting its ease-of-use and more or less foolproof design.

 Over the years, I’ve used Canva for countless gift guides, product collages, and other design needs.
-If you subscribe to my newsletter, you’ve seen a Canva-made design in the form of my “Shop My Latest Faves” collage at the bottom of each and every newsletter.
 I frequently make eye-catching pins for Pinterest using Canva… and even a few of my non-blogger friends use Canva.
 One of my guy friends uses it to help him make the cover page for a monthly e-magazine he manages.
 Another friend used it to create a furniture plan when she decided to redo a room in her house.
 It’s kinda genius.
+And really easy-to-use!

 Still wanna know how to make a product collage using Canva?
 Here we go!